carpentries-incubator/hpc-intro/_episodes/14-transferring-files.md

 > ## A note on ports
 > All file tranfers using the above methods use encrypted communication over port 22.
-> This is the same port used by SSH.
+> This is the same connection method used by SSH.
 > In fact, all file transfers using these methods occur through an SSH connection.
 > If you can connect via SSH over the normal port, you will be able to transfer files.
-> If your cluster uses a non-standard port, you'll need to change the port for sftp/scp
-> as well.
 {: .callout}